sherifButt/folder-structure-generator/README_.md

     Server-->>GCP cron: Return response
 ```

 The feature  is a part of an automated email notification system.
 It's responsible for composing, queuing, and sending emails to users based on specific triggers.
-It's used in situations where applications need to notify users about controvercies related to companies, and in the futrue will be used to updates, and send alerts regarding news, ESG information and more.
+It's used in situations where applications need to notify users about controversies related to companies, and in the future will be used to updates, and send alerts regarding news, ESG information and more.

 This feature is designed to function within a specific timeframe (9 am to 5 pm), manage the email queue (add new emails when the queue is empty, and send them when it's time), and handle errors that might occur in the process.